JAORMX/compliance-profile-operator/README.md

 * Refactor profileparser to be a subcommand of a main binary.
 This way we reduce the number of needed images.

+* Documennt Rule CRD

+* Enable Descriptions for Rules in profileparser

+* Fix warnings in Rules.

+* Make Profile and TailoredProfiles use names of Rule objects instead of what they're using now.

 References
 ----------